Last updated: January 14, 2022

 - Your privacy choices [https://www.adobe.com/privacy/opt-out.html] regarding how we use this information;

-- How Adobe uses automated systems to analyze your content [http://helpx.adobe.com/tr/manage-account/amr/machine-learning-faq.html] using techniques such as machine learning in order to improve our apps and websites, and how to opt out [http://www.adobe.com/go/machine_learning_opt_out] of this.
+- How Adobe analyzes your content [https://helpx.adobe.com/manage-account/amr/machine-learning-faq.html] using techniques such as machine learning in order to improve our Services and Software, and how to opt out [http://www.adobe.com/go/machine_learning_opt_out] of this.

 Adobe app activation and automatic updates

 When you activate your Adobe app or when you install updates to the app, we collect information about:

 - your device (manufacturer, model, IP address);

 - the Adobe app (version, date of activation, successful and unsuccessful updates);

 - your product serial number (where this is required before you can start using your product).

 You can learn more about app activation here [https://helpx.adobe.com/uk/x-productkb/policy-pricing/activate-deactivate-products.html].

 Emails we send you may include a technology (called a web beacon [https://www.adobe.com/privacy/cookies.html#web-beacons]) that tells Adobe whether you have received or opened the email, or clicked a link in the email.
 If you do not want us to collect this information, you can opt out of receiving Adobe marketing emails [https://www.adobe.com/privacy/opt-out.html#communication].

 - Where the ad was displayed.